AAA says it’s time to start thinking booking holiday airfare

 As for Christmas, AAA says Christmas Eve or Christmas Day are the best days to travel, with a consistently low average price per ticket.
 It’s also a relatively quiet day.

-Keep in mind booking late will make it more difficult to find seating.
+Keep in mind that booking late will make it more difficult to find seating.